 These stunning islands are a paradise on earth nature with white beaches, jungle-clad hills, and paddy fields – famed for the legend of Mahsuri.

 There are many choices activity at this top tourist destination in Malaysia – Island Hopping at Dayang Bunting, diving at Pulau Payar Marine Park, Mangrove River Cruise, ride the steepest cable car at Gunung Mat Chingcang, Mahsuri Mausoleum, Crocodile Farm, Laman Padi, Handicraft Complex and more.

-	Kilim Karst Geoforest Park Langkawi, spanning almost 100 square kilometers, is noteworthy for mangrove swamps, pristine beaches, and vertical karstic hills.
+Kilim Karst Geoforest Park Langkawi, spanning almost 100 square kilometres, is noteworthy for mangrove swamps, pristine beaches, and vertical karstic hills.

-	Langkawi is a duty-free island, with designated stores and shopping centers for you to cart home some exotic chocolates, alcohol, and cigarettes.
+Langkawi is a duty-free island, with designated stores and shopping centres for you to cart home some exotic chocolates, alcohol, and cigarettes.

 Nearest airport: Langkawi international airport is the closest airport.

 Penang still retains its old-world charm with many colonial-era buildings to this day.

 One of the most stunning and favoured top tourist destinations in Malaysia, George Town, the capital, is a UNESCO world heritage site.